Frequently Asked Questions

 My Laptop only has one USB port.

 Pertains to the older systems using the Proline connector using the Security Dongle.
-Does not apply to current systems using the ProLine VCI connectors.
-With the Security Dongle there aren't enough USB ports to plug in both the Scantool connector and the Security Dongle.
+This does not apply to current systems using the ProLine VCI connectors.
+With the Security Dongle, there aren't enough USB ports to plug in both the Scantool connector and the Security Dongle.
 You can use a USB Hub to increase the number of available ports.
 We suggest the Plugable® 2 Port USB 2.0 Hub part # UBS2-2PORT.
 These are commonly available online for less than $10.

 End Of Life Notices.

 As vehicles continue to evolve, AutoEnginuity strives on supporting the new manufacturer specifications.
 Due to changes in communications and systems implemented in newer vehicles, the hardware has to change as well to keep up with the pace of the automotive industry.
 For this reason, some of the connectors have reached their end of life, and we can no longer support their limited capabilities - The RS-232, or serial connector, as well as the AE Enhanced, and SCI connectors, will not operate in newer versions of the software.
 The ScanTool program has grown over the years, and some of the older versions have also reached their end-of-life stage.
 Codes for the software can only be generated for two versions older than the current one.
 Please consider upgrading your hardware, and updating your software, as activation codes will not be able to be provided for older versions of the software.
 Contact Technical Support to find out more about upgrading/updating options.

 AE Enhanced, SCI and RS-232 (Serial) connectors will not operate in versions newer than 9.0 of the software.

 Scantool OBDII USB connectors will run up to the current version (16.x), though the enhancements are generally limited to 95 – ‘03 Ford-based vehicles only.